gschmutz/bigdata-spark-workshop/11-scheduling-with-airflow/README.md

 # Job Scheduling with Airflow

 In this workshop we will see how we can use [Apache Airflow](http://airflow.apache.org) to schedule a Spark Job.
+We will also use Airflow to upload the data from a local folder to S3.

-## Prepare the data, if no longer available
+## Create the S3 bucket, if not available

-The data needed here has been uploaded in [Workshop 2 - Working with MinIO Object Storage](../02-object-storage).
-You can skip this section, if you still have the data available in MinIO.
-We show both `s3cmd` and the `mc` version of the commands:

-Create the flight bucket:
+Create the flight bucket using the `s3cmd` from a terminal window

 ```bash
 docker exec -ti awscli s3cmd mb s3://flight-bucket
 ```

 ## Create the Spark Python program